LangChain is a machine learning framework for developing applications powered by large language models (LLMs).

 FROM tool_based_agent

-WHERE input = 'I want to know the average number of beds in the downtown neighbourhood as per the `mysql_demo_db.home_rentals` table'
+WHERE question = 'I want to know the average number of rooms in the downtown neighborhood as per the `mysql_demo_db.home_rentals` table'

 USING